The Mini-Cases: 5 Companies, 5 Strategies, 5 Transformations

 Threat Of Substitute Products Or Services

 These organizations have neutralized the threat of the new entrants as they have focused on the innovation and they re brand themselv4es time after time, when that happens, the organizations acquire certain position in the business and due to that, they are able to further consolidate their position (Marufuzzaman et al, 2014).
-Even if there is a new product in the market, the product range of these organizations is so large that the other business would find it hard to compete with them at the first place (Antràs & Chor, 2013).
+Even if there is a new product in the market, the product range of these organizations is so large that the other businesses would find it hard to compete with them in the first place (Antràs & Chor, 2013).

 Bargaining power of customers